 “I’m interested in how innocence fares when it collides with hard reality.“

 I am interested too.
-I would like to know what happens when hard reality collides with innocence.
+I would also like to know what happens when hard reality collides with innocence.

 Or it just vanished that you have no idea it was ever there?